fdcavalcanti/esp-bist-hmi/README.md

 | Baud | 115200 |
 | Mode | RTU |

-Configure the motor controller UART pins in `idf.py menuconfig` → **Modbus Example Configuration** so they match your board and transceiver.
+Configure the motor controller UART pins in `idf.py menuconfig` → **Motor Controller Modbus** so they match your board and transceiver.

 ## Modbus register map